 Juniata Students Complete Internships with Gift of Life Donor Program

-"I believe it is important that students in the health sciences are exposed to the field of organ and tissue donation and transplantation.
-It combines not only cutting-edge therapies, research, and surgery, but also the human compassion we have for one another,” said Howard Nathan ’75, executive director of the Gift of Life Transplant Foundation.
-“This 10-week summer internship at Gift of Life exposes these students to life and death decision-making in real-time, with professional team members dedicated to ‘giving life a second chance, 24/7’. ‘
+“I believe it is important that students in the health sciences are exposed to the field of organ and tissue donation and transplantation.
+It combines not only cutting-edge therapies, research, and surgery but also our human compassion for one another,” said Howard Nathan ’75, executive director of Gift of Life Transplant Foundation.
+“This 10-week summer internship at Gift of Life exposes these students to life and death decision-making in real-time, with professional team members dedicated to ‘giving life a second chance, 24/7.’”

-Cada is studying biology/pre-medicine, intending to attend medical school and become a doctor.
+Triglia is studying neuroscience/pre-medicine, intending to attend medical school and become a neurosurgeon.

 “The interns study the complex practices and procedures of organ donation and transplantation and then complete a capstone research project,” Nathan said.
 “While organ donation and transplantation may not be something that they pursue as a career opportunity, it is beneficial for those aspiring to a career in medicine to experience these unique situations that are not otherwise available in their undergraduate education.”

-Under Nathan’s leadership, Gift of Life has coordinated 55,000 life-saving transplants and more than two million life-enhancing tissue transplant allografts.
-It is the largest organ donor program in the nation.
-The internship, founded in 2021, is funded by the Howard M. ’75 and Lizabeth A. Nathan Scholarship and Gift of Life’s Transplant Foundation.
+The internship, founded in 2021, is funded by the Howard M. ’75 and Lizabeth A. Nathan Scholarship and Gift of Life Transplant Foundation.

-“When I studied at Juniata, I completed several summer internships at a hospital in my hometown of Johnstown, Pa.
+“While studying at Juniata, I completed several summer internships at a hospital in my hometown of Johnstown, Pa.
 This exposed me to the clinical aspects of healthcare and, more importantly, highlighted the importance of patient and family communications with healthcare professionals, which stuck with me throughout my entire career,” said Nathan.
 “It is for this reason that my wife, Liz, and I decided to fund the Juniata Internship at Gift of Life, which our Transplant Foundation then matched.
-I am very proud of the Juniata interns who have excelled at Gift of Life during the past two summers.
+I am very proud of the Juniata interns who excelled at Gift of Life the past two summers.
 I appreciate the partnership with Juniata College in offering this internship to many more students in the future.”